JPLee01/pandas-project/README.md

 > virginica
 ```

-### Amount of Samples of each Species in the Data Set
+#### Print the Amount of Samples of each Species in the Data Set
-In order to create a list showing the amount of species present in the data set the following code is executed:
+In order to create a list displaying the amount of species present in the data set the following code is executed:
   * Note this code makes use of the Pandas.DataFrame.value_counts command and the '\n' function to produce each species on a seperate line.
 ```
 print("Amount of samples of each Species:")